alicemunsal/dohex/DoHex2.md

 Data-oriented design forces you to think about your data first and foremost: what it is, what is its shape and size, how it is processed and how it flows between the different stages of your program.

 DOD's standpoint is to separate data from behavior.
 Thus we can achieve:
-* Better testability by deterministic functions,
+* Better testability by deterministic functions, due to the fact that statefull objects are harder to test.
+*

 If we decouple data and behavior;
 . we can focus on data and transformations instead of the abstract idealized model.